 First-and-foremost, a professional who is determined to become a Urologist should be passionate about learning.
 This is because advancements in medicine and technology are constantly impacting practice in this field.
 As continued education is required in this career, a love of learning becomes increasingly important in this role.
 Furthermore, Urologists need to be able to offer compassion and make patients feel comfortable – even when talking about “embarrassing” topics.

-“Urology is an ‘intimate’ specialty, so this career requires empathy and compassion,” Thrill stressed.
+“Urology is an ‘intimate’ specialty, so this surgical career requires empathy and compassion,” Thrill stressed.
 “Being outgoing and funny also helps when relating to patients.”

 Employment as a Urologist can mean long and irregular work hours.
 However, these professionals normally work only two to four days per week.
 Genitourinary Physicians typically see between 50 and 100 patients per week.
 Aside from regularly seeing patients, a Urologist’s workday will vary greatly depending upon whether they are scheduled to be in the operating room.
 Days spent in the operating room tend to be longer.